Project Details

 - Most platforms optimize only for ticketing and discovery

-- Event management tools often lack effective coordination features
+- Event management tools lack effective coordination features

 - Festival organizers still rely on external tools to fill workflow gaps